SoorajModi/Outreach_Challenges/Challenge_6/README_C6.md

 # Challenge 6: Tic Tac Toe

-Your final challenge, is to make a working game of tic tac toe!
+You're in a potential Google Coop interview.
+The final question before you get the job, is to make a working game of tic-tac-toe!

 ## Sample Input/Output